syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Appearance-and-Styling.md

 # Appearance & Styling

-## Cell Customization
+## Month Cell Customization

 Schedule views are designed as per the native calendar control with some enriched user interface for the control interaction and usability.
 Month view cell contains the date along with its appointments if available.
 There is an option available in Schedule control to change the default UI of Month View cell.
-By adopting `<SFScheduleDelegate>` protocol and using `ScheduleMonthCell` to render custom UI for month view cell.
+By adopting `<SFScheduleDelegate>` protocol.

+You can customize the MonthView in two ways,

+* MonthViewCellStyle property.
+* didMonthcellLoaded event.

+**Using MonthViewCellStyle property**

+MonthView can be customized by setting monthViewCellStyle properties such as TextColor,TextStyle,BackgroundColor to the `MonthViewCellStyle` property of schedule.

+{% highlight C# %}

+    SFMonthCellStyle monthCellStyle = new SFMonthCellStyle();
+    monthCellStyle.BackgroundColor = UIColor.Gray;
+	monthCellStyle.TextColor = UIColor.Blue;
+	monthCellStyle.TextStyle = UIFont.SystemFontOfSize(12);
+	schedule.MonthCellStyle = monthCellStyle;

+{% endhighlight %}

+**Using MonthCellLoaded Event**

+You can customize the month view during runtime using `didMonthcellLoaded Event`.
+In OnMonthCellLoaded event, the properties such as cellStyle,appointments,date,view and boolean properties such as isToday,isPreviousMonthDate,isNextMonthDate,isBlackOutDate are passed in the `MonthCellLoaded`.

+Month cells can be customized using the `CellStyle` property in `monthCellLoaded` as follows,

-{% highlight c# %}
+{% highlight C# %}

     public ScheduleViews ()
     {